 PARTITION BY (date_part);

-- When a new file is added, the system automatically assigns it to the corresponding partition based on the
+- When new files are added, queries will automatically assign them to the corresponding partition based on the

-date_partexpression during queries. - If the expression calculation fails (for example, due to a type conversion error), an error is returned.
+date_partexpression. - If the expression calculation fails (such as due to a type conversion error), an error will be returned.

 Manual partitioning